What Planting Zone is Dallas, Texas? Zone 8a and 8b

 If you’re looking for vegetables, this zone is perfect for cool-season crops like lettuce, kale, broccoli, garlic, and Brussels sprouts during the spring and fall.

-Gardening in USDA Zone 8b: The Dallas City Core
+Gardening in USDA Planting Zone 8b: The Dallas City Core

 Moving toward the heart of the city, we find USDA Zone 8b, which covers the Dallas city core thanks to the Urban Heat Island effect.
 This includes Dallas proper, Highland Park, University Park, Mesquite, and Irving.